 At Law Print, we are always on the lookout for new ways our packaging solutions can contribute to a circular economy.
 Where possible, using flexible plastics in order to save space on lorries and shelves.
 That’s why we’re launching a fantastic new 100% recyclable range.
 Made with innovative materials, the range still allows for high quality printing techniques for our customers’ premium brands.

 It’s because of the steps we have taken in packaging sustainability that we feel we are in a position to question the big retailers’ approach to packaging.
-In fact, we’ve voiced our view
+In fact, we’ve voiced our views on this subject before.

 Amazon, the world’s biggest retailer, has said it has made efforts to reduce the amount of packaging it uses.
 A spokesman said: “We have introduced a number of sustainable packaging